Hilf al-Fudul Revisited: The Importance of Interfaith Alliances

 The mention of these European cultural traits is notable as they are compatible with Islamic beliefs and desirable human qualities.

-However, it’s important for Muslims to assume leadership positions within these interfaith alliances.
+However, it’s important for Muslims to pursue leadership positions within these interfaith alliances.
 This allows us to enter into collaborations which protect our Islamic values, which should never be limited, suppressed or changed to align with mainstream ideas.
+Our main goal is to protect the welfare of Islam and Muslims in the present and the future.
+This was the spirit of the Prophet ﷺ who expressed willingness to join the pact again after Islam and been established.

-Jazakallah khair for reading.
-Please benefit the ummah by sharing this knowledge and downloading a transcript below.
-Feel free to use it for your own research or personal study.
+JazakAllahu khair for reading.
+Please benefit the ummah by sharing this knowledge.
+Feel free to download this article for offline reading or consult the bibliography below.